milanocookies93/WebServer/README.md

-WebServer written in C that can deploy a static website from github and update it.
+WebServer written in C that can deploy a static website from a git repository.

 Originally a CS 241 MP, but it is now modified to be memory efficient and work with github.